Alljoined/alljoined_preprocessing/README.md

 4. Run final_dataset/main_dataset.py to create a csv of all the data for that frequency range
 5. Download the coco images by running final_dataset/download_coco.py.
 This file is 22 gigabytes in size.
 6. Update csv_file_path to the csv path you create above in final_dataset/create_huggingface_dataset.py
-7. Run final_dataset/create_huggingface_dataset.py to create and upload the dataset
+7. Run final_dataset/create_huggingface_dataset.py to create the huggingface dataset
+8. Create .env file, set HF_PUSH to your hugginface access token, and then run upload.py to upload your huggingface dataset